evgeniyj/bookscraper/README.md

 # Blinkist book of the day scraper

-A java web application that downloads a book of the day from Blinkist and stores it in the internal DB (MySQL or any other per your choice), so you can access it later.
+A java web application that downloads a book of the day from Blinkist and stores it in the internal DB (MySQL or any other per your choice), so you can access it via simple web-interface later.

 The application contains several modules:
 1. A database